A tasty dish of sauteed kale is wonderful as a side dish, or top it with a couple of fried eggs for a quick, yummy lunch.

 Admittedly, kale IS problematic.
 Unlike tender spinach leaves, which can taste great – almost sweet – kale has a coarse texture and a bitter flavor.
 It really does need help to make it palatable.

-This sauteed kale recipe is most definitely an excellent way to make kale more palatable.
+This sauteed kale recipe is most definitely an excellent way to make this vegetable more palatable.
 Another good way is to make these tasty kale fritters.

 What is the best way to cook kale?